emcdo411/ai-agent-mastery-20days/Week4_Autonomous_Strategic_Agents/Day25/lesson.md

 }

 POLICY:
-- Tie KRs to repo metrics; cite filenames.
+- Tie KRs to repo metrics (budget execution, population % access).
-- If baselines unknown → use "unknown" + note it.
+- If baselines unknown → mark as "unknown" + note it.
 ```

 ---